tearitco/SRW-Engine-MV-Public/docs/manual.md

 		<br>
 	This command will turn all the event ids between startId and endId into enemies with the same properties.

+* this.addSubTwinEnemy(mainEventId, enemyId, mechClass, level, mode, targetId, items, squadId, targetRegion, factionId, counterBehavior)

+	Spawn a sub twin for an already spawned enemy.
+Must be called after the main enemy has been added.

+	The parameters for this command are the same as for addEnemy, with the exception of:<br>
+		* mainEventId: the event id of the enemy for which this enemy will become the sub twin

 * this.processEnemyAppearQueue()

 	Spawns all enemies that are currently in the queue with their spawn animation.<br>